johndpope/Bitcoin_non_coerced_hardfork/README.md

 If I'm completely mistaken, I'll be the first to admit it, and I have broad shoulders, so have at it!

 # The Issues

-It is my belief that any hard-fork in bitcoin that doesn't have 100% acceptance of the consensus enforcing nodes is the creation of an alt-coin.
+It is my belief that any hard-fork in bitcoin that doesn't have 100% acceptance of the consensus enforcing nodes in bitcoin is the creation of an alt-coin.
 Because it is effectively impossible to source the opinion of the node owners for a given change, any proposal for a hard-fork will never be able to source the desirability for a change until the mechanism for the hard-fork is activated, and then you learn what the support is.
 Any voting mechanism will not accurately reflect support.

 There are many users in bitcoin that continue to use very old node reference clients.
 It should always be of great concern if even 1% of the users of bitcoin don't agree with any conensus change if it disenfranchises them the safety and security of the social contract they believe they have with the maintainers of the environment, by removing the infrastructure that is necessary for them to continue using their node.
 There are many people that are not concerned with block sizes, nor transaction fees, nor even mining centralization.